stackbit-projects/beige-jupiter-f7d72/src/pages/index.md

 sections:
   - type: hero_section
     title: Where screenplay meets production.
-    subtitle: 'To the cast, crew and '
+    subtitle: 'To the cast, crew and producers'
     actions:
       - label: Learn More
         url: /features